microsoftgraph/microsoft-graph-docs-contrib/concepts/changenotifications-for-onlinemeeting.md

 - callStarted - Events for when the meeting call started.
 - callEnded - Events for when the meeting call ended.
 - rosterUpdated - Events for when a participant joins and exits the call or lobby.
   - The **rosterUpdated** event contains a collection of meeting call participant changes in **participants@delta**.
 This collection depicts user participant changes in the meeting call roster.
-Participants with the **removedState** property represent participants that exited the collection.
-See [participant](/graph/api/resources/participant) for more details on participants information.
+Participants with the **removedState** property represent participants who exited the collection.
+For more information, see [participant](/graph/api/resources/participant).
 #### Decrypted payload examples

 #### CallStarted